The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Key evaluation criteria:

-Track record of successful locations
+Track record of operating locations

 Quality of training and ongoing support

-Reasonable franchise fees and royalty structures
+Franchise fees and royalty structures

 Protected territory agreements